OttoStruve/ipython_notebook_presentation/README.md

+This is a fork of [Joshua Barrat's](http://serialized.net/) ipython notebook presentation, which I'll be adapting for a presentation at our Department of Astronomy Grad Student - Postdoc Seminar.
+Josh's original readme is included below:

 Welcome to the materials for the IPython Notebook presentation!

 You won't find a typical slide deck here; much of the presentation consisted of live demos.